shiyonkuriank/CMPE_255_Project_Team1/paper/paper.md

 ![hybrid](https://user-images.githubusercontent.com/71619460/166626503-964e642c-ef0c-43bf-b733-7a15d8ae930a.png)

 Recent research has demonstrated that a hybrid approach, combining collaborative filtering and content-based filtering could be more effective in some cases.
 Hybrid approaches can be implemented in several ways, by making content-based and collaborative-based predictions separately and then combining them, by adding content-based capabilities to a collaborative-based approach (and vice versa), or by unifying the approaches into one model.
 Netflix is a good example of the use of hybrid recommender systems.
-The website makes recommendations by comparing the watching and searching habits of similar users (i.e. collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering).
+The website makes recommendations by comparing the watching and searching habits of similar users (i.e. collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering). <br>

+We used the movies dataset from data.world website.
+It contains title, cast and crew, genres, revenue, number of votes and average rating for a particular movie. <br >
+We dropped those movies which have missing values in genre because it is difficult impute a value for it. <br >
+Below is the revenue distribution plot <br >

+We can see from the plot there are a lot of 0 values for revenue.
+So, impute revenue with median revenue of the movies released in that particular year. <br >
+We performed one hot encoding on genre, director and cast columns as they are comma separated and it is difficult to use it. <br >
+Below is the plot and word  cloud for the popular genres <br >

+The below plot shows the directors with highest number of movies directed. <br >

+This is the plot between vote count and movie. <br >

+Below is the plot between number of movies released per year. <br >

+The table shows the top 10 movies based on number of votes. <br >

+The table below shows the top 10 highest rated movies. <br >

+The plot below shows how the vote count changes over the decades. <br >

+The below plot shows the highest average rating of directors who directed at least 5 movies. <br >

+###### Analysis: <br >
+1. Drama is the most popular genre followed by comedy and thriller.
+2. Woody Allen is the director who directed the highest number of movies.
+3. 2009 is the year which has the highest number of movies released.
+4. The vote count increases till 2000s and decreased in the 2010s.
+5. The highest average ratings of directors is almost 7.0.

 ## Methods:
 Given the task of recommending movies to the users, below are the methods we used to tackle the problem. <br >